 Evaluate your hiring practices: The hiring process can be costly.
 And your team can make or break your business.
 Make sure you are getting the right people in the door.
 Cast a wide net when looking for new additions, and once they join, make employee retention a top priority.

 Automate where you can: How much time are you spending tackling tasks manually?
 Automating time-consuming tasks like payroll allows you to save time and money.
-This will give you more time to spend growing your business.
+Using small business payroll software can also help you avoid common payroll mistakes.
+You’ll get more time back to spend growing your business instead of being buried in the books.
+Square Payroll is simple and easy to use, and with a little time, you can learn how to do payroll yourself, helping you save on staffing costs.